 Just acknowledging the day contributes to the #IWD movement by generating conversations.
 This doesn’t take long at all so it's a good idea if you’re pressed for time.
 Using free stock images, you can find quotes and create your own poster or slide on Powerpoint.

-Alternatively, you can create a quote video using free stock videos, colorful text, and smooth transitions.
+Alternatively, you can create a quote video in Clipchamp using free stock videos, colorful text, and smooth transitions.
 It’s ideal for playing in the background during an event or across your office.

 4. Host a high tea in the office

 Join your colleagues to celebrate women and gender equality with an office high tea event in honor of IWD.
 Ask staff members to each bring goodies or formally cater for the event.
 Who doesn’t love fresh scones, jam, and cream?

 5. Make International Women’s Day GIFs

 Want to add more humor to the chats?
 Create a fun International Women’s Day GIF with Clipchamp and free GIF video templates.
 Funny or heartfelt, you can make a GIF from video meetings, old office footage or a video of a woman in your workplace (with their permission—of course).
 You can also use stock footage, add some text animations and save it as a GIF in minutes.